 What is insomnia?

-Insomnia is a sleep disorder in which people have difficulty falling or staying asleep.
+Insomnia is a sleep disorder where people have difficulty falling or staying asleep.
 People with insomnia have one or more of the following symptoms:

-- Having at least one daytime problem such as fatigue; sleepiness; problems with mood, concentration; accidents at work or while driving, etc, due to not sleeping well
+- Having at least one daytime problem such as fatigue, sleepiness, problems with mood, concentration, accidents at work or while driving, etc. due to poor sleep.

 Insomnia varies in how long it lasts and how often it occurs.
-About 50 percent of adults experience occasional bouts of insomnia and 1 in 10 suffers from chronic insomnia.
+About 50% of adults experience occasional bouts of insomnia and one in 10 suffer from chronic insomnia.
 Insomnia can occur by itself or can be associated with medical or psychiatric conditions.
 Insomnia can be short-term (acute or adjustment insomnia) or can last a long time (chronic insomnia).
 It can also come and go, with periods of time when a person has no sleep problems.
 Acute or adjustment insomnia can last from one night to a few weeks.
 Insomnia is called chronic when a person has insomnia at least three nights a week for a month or longer.

 What is sleep apnea?